-The Bombay Act, 1939 and the Maharashtra Act, 1963 provided for the establishment of the principal market yard and, if necessary the sub market yard.
-The market area may be the revenue limits of taluka or more than one taluka, if necessary.
 Section 16 of the Bombay Act, 1939 empowered the government to acquire a suitable land for the Market Committee and to transfer the land to the Market Committee on payment of the acquisition cost.
 The provision is continued by the Maharashtra Act.

-The Market Committee is responsible for constructing buildings and providing other amenities in the market yard.
-It allocates plots to the licensed traders for construction of their shops and godowns.
+The Market Committee is responsible for constructing building and providing other amenities in the Market Yard.
+It allocates plots to the licences trader for construction of their shops and godowns.

-Bye-Laws of the Market Committee
+M) Bye-Law of the Market Committee

-Detail provisions regarding actual regulation of the agricultural marketing are made in the Bye-laws of Market Committee, which should be approved by the Director of Agricultural Marketing, Maharashtra State, Pune.
-The Bye-laws include objectives of the Market Committee and define and restrict its activities.
-Section 27 of the Bombay Agricultural Produce Act, 1939 authorised the Market Committee to make the Bye-laws for the regulation.
-The Maharashtra Agricultural Produce Market Act, 1963 is wider in scope.
-The Bye-laws pertain to the procedure regarding licence, licence fee, sale of agricultural produce, weighment, warehousing of the produce and the administration.
+Detail provisions regarding actual regulation of the agricultural marketing are made in the bye-laws of Market Committee which should be approved by the Director of Agricultural Marketing, Maharashtra State, Pune.
+The bye-laws include objectives of the Market Committee and define and restrict its activities.

+Section 27 of the Bombay Agricultural produce Act, 1939 authorised the Market Committee to make the bye-laws for the regulation. the Maharashtra Agricultural Produce Market Act, 1963 is wider in scope.
+The bye-laws pertain to the producer regarding licence, licence fee, sale of agricultural produce, weighment, warehousing of the produce and the administration.

-1) Principal Market and Subsidiary Market
+1. Principal Market and subsidiary Market

-Every Market Committee is established according to the Maharashtra Agricultural Produce Market Act, 1963.
-The declaration to that effect and the notification of it in the gazette are also noted in the Bye-laws.
-The market area of the principal market and sub market area also laid down in the Bye-laws.
+Every Market Committee is established to the Maharashtra Agricultural Produce Market Act, 1963. the declaration to the effect and the notification of it in the gazette are also noted in the bye-laws.
+The market area of the principal market and sub-market are also laid down in the bye-laws.

-2) Licence for the Market Functionaries
+2. Licence for the Market Functionaries

-In accordance with the provision of Section 6 of the Maharashtra Act, 1963 nobody is allowed to function in the market area in respect of the declared agricultural produce unless the licence fee is obtained by him.; The Market Committee is authorised under Section 7 of the Maharashtra Act, 1963 to grant or renew a licence for the use of any place in the market area for marketing of the agricultural produce or for operating therein as a trader, commission agent, broker, processor, weightman, measures, surveyor, warehouseman or in any other capacity in relation to the marketing of agricultural produce.
+In accordance with the provisions of Section 6 of the Maharashtra Act, 1963 nobody is allowed to function in the market area in respect of the declared agricultural produce unless the licence fee is obtained by him.
+The Market Committee is authorise under Section 7 of the use of any place in the market are for marketing of the agricultural produce of for operating therein as a trader, commission agent, broker, processor, wieghman, measurer, surveyor, warehouseman or in any other capacity in relation to the marketing of agricultural produce.

-3) Rates of Licence Fee
+3. Rate of Licence Fee

-Rates of licence fee for market functionaries are shown in Table No. 2.4
+Rates of licence fee for market functionaries are shown in Table 2.4

-Rates of Licence fee for Market Functionaries
+Rate of Licence Fee for Market Functionaries